scollier/demo/README.md

 curl ara.myproject.svc.cluster.local:8080
 ```

-Connect to the graphical display
+Connect to the graphical display.

 Note: Requires `remote-viewer` from the `virt-viewer` package.
+This is out of scope for this lab.

 ```
 ./virtctl vnc testvm
 ```